nicole-dwenger/cdsviusal-quickdraw/README.md

 The model, which was trained to classify drawings as belonging to one of the 10 words reached an F1 score of 0.92.
 The model history plot indicates, that already from the first epoch, the model achieved a quite high training and validation accuracy and did not improve much over the 5 epochs.

 ### 2. Can the country that the artist of a drawing for a single word be classified?
-All outputs of the country classification can be found in `out/2_country_classification/` directory of the Github repository.
+All outputs of the country classification can be found in `out/2_country_classification/` directory.
 The following F1 scores were achieved when training a model to classify the country (DE, RU, US) within drawings belonging to one of the 10 words:

 | word | DE F1 | RU F1 | US F1 | weighted overall F1
 |--|--|--|--|--|